metaleap/mojo/session/readme.md

 }
 ```

-Kit is a pile of atmo source files residing in the same directory and being
+Kit is a set of atmo source files residing in the same directory and being
 interpreted or compiled all together as a unit.

 #### func (*Kit) AstNodeAt